james2doyle/ohdoylerules.com/content/web/when-and-where-to-compromise-your-app-design.md

 I don't have much experience with no-SQL databases at scale.
 So I can't really speak to much on them.
 But generally, I think the advice is similar to relational database design: big migrations are painful.
 So try to make sure you have a scalable and sustainable design is important.

-Regarding relation datastores, my advice is mostly about relationships.
+Regarding relation data stores, my advice is mostly about relationships.
 Too often I see things like `address1`, `address2`, `address3`, etc. You get the deal.
 Instead of using a pivot table, someone decided it was too much work.
 So now you are growing the table horizontally and with each row instead of, get this, _being relational_.

 Another one I've been bit by is using one-to-many relationships instead of designing for many-to-many with a `LIMIT 1` by default.
 It is so much easier to turn a many-to-many into a one-to-many than it is to do the reverse.
 How many times have you made something and then a week or a month later someone from product development or business asks *"how hard it would be to make it so that X could have many Y's?"* Only to be met with you screaming at the top of your lungs because you need to not only migrate the existing database but update all the code as well.